JaredChew/DGT_OOP_Ass2/README.md

-# Diploma Fundamentals of Object Oriented Programming Assignment 2
+# Diploma C++ Assignment 2

 Banking application

 Final assignment of my FOOP course.
-Biggest takeaway for me is the challenge given by the lecturer to implement a file handling system to store data of users.
+The F stands for fundementals Biggest takeaway for me is the challenge given by the lecturer to implement a file handling system to store data of users.
 I did it.